 David Nash transforms 700 kilos of tree bark through a ritualistic application of industrial blowtorches and chainsaws to produce a dark carbonised affect.
 The resulting work – Charred Column, 1993 – reflects the inherent tension between man and nature, and is designed to further evolve as the outdoor environments transform the treated sculpture over time.

 Inspired by Cycladic sculpture and futurism, Helaine Blumenfeld brings a mass of hard bronze to life with the fluid form of Tempesta, 2013 – a unique crossover between figuration and abstraction.

 Talin Hazbar and Latifa Saeed reimagine the majlis – a site where family, neighbours and members of a community gather – with a seating installation crafted in terracotta clay.
 Created in close collaboration with local craftsmen, Left Impression, 2018, is comprised of a series of purposefully deformed geometric forms, emphasising their origin in artistic handicraft rather than industrial process.

-The opening programming of the Jaddaf Waterfront Sculpture Park includes WATERLICHT, a large-scale, site-specific light installation by Dutch artist and design creative Daan Roosegaarde.
+The opening programming of the Jaddaf Waterfront Sculpture Park included the Middle Eastern/Asian premiere of the world-acclaimed immersive outdoor light installation WATERLICHT by Dutch artist and design creative Daan Roosegaarde.

 The park is developed in partnership with Dubai Holding.